andrewssobral/bgslibrary/README.md

 </a>
 </p>

-Last page update: **31/07/2022**
+Last page update: **04/03/2023**

 Library Version: **3.2.0** (see **[Build Status](https://github.com/andrewssobral/bgslibrary/wiki/Build-status)** and **[Release Notes](https://github.com/andrewssobral/bgslibrary/wiki/Release-notes)** for more info)

-The **BGSLibrary** was developed early 2012 by [Andrews Sobral](http://andrewssobral.wixsite.com/home) to provide an easy-to-use C++ framework (wrappers for Python, Java and MATLAB are also available) for foreground-background separation in videos based on [OpenCV](http://www.opencv.org/).
-The bgslibrary is compatible with OpenCV 2.4.x, 3.x and 4.x, and compiles under Windows, Linux, and Mac OS X. Currently the library contains **43** algorithms.
-The source code is available under the [MIT license](https://opensource.org/licenses/MIT), the library is available free of charge to all users, academic and commercial.
+The **BGSLibrary** was developed in early 2012 by [Andrews Sobral](http://andrewssobral.wixsite.com/home) as a C++ framework (with wrappers available for Python, Java and MATLAB) for foreground-background separation in videos using [OpenCV](http://www.opencv.org/).
+The bgslibrary is compatible with OpenCV versions 2.4.x, 3.x and 4.x, and can be compiled on Windows, Linux, and Mac OS X. It currently contains **43** algorithms and is available free of charge to all users, both academic and commercial.
+The library's source code is available under the [MIT license](https://opensource.org/licenses/MIT).

 * [List of available algorithms](https://github.com/andrewssobral/bgslibrary/wiki/List-of-available-algorithms)
 * [Algorithms benchmark](https://github.com/andrewssobral/bgslibrary/wiki/Algorithms-benchmark)